champgm/StreetPass/README.md

 The script takes two parameters, the first is the name of the file where you have a list of MAC addresses stored.
 The second is an optional parameter, the name of your Wi-Fi adapter.
 If you do not specify one, the script will default it to en0.
 For more details on finding your adapter's name, see the gbatemp.net link mentioned above.

+Be sure to run the command with 'sudo', or it won't have the necessary permissions to change the MAC address.